 Employers posting internships in Tufts Handshake should review the U.S. Department of Labor’s Wage and Hour Division guidelines on compensation.
 This DOL Fact Sheet provides information on whether workers are considered unpaid interns or paid employees under the Fair Labor Standards Act (FLSA).
 It is expected that employers who post internships are in compliance with this criteria.

 When posting internships offering a stipend in Handshake, the stipend must equal at least minimum wage (when divided by the number of hours worked) in order to qualify the position as paid.

 For activities directly related to the approved internship, Tufts covers students registered for a Career Center Internship Credit with commercial general liability insurance coverage while working at the internship site.
-This insurance coverage extends to actively enrolled Tufts University students for either the duration of their internship or from the beginning of the internship (upon receipt of completed registration form) until the end date submitted on the student’s registration form.
+This insurance coverage extends only to actively enrolled Tufts University students earning Career Center Internship Credit for either the duration of their internship or from the beginning of the internship (upon receipt of completed registration form) until the end date submitted on the student’s registration form.
 Tufts students are not eligible for worker’s compensation insurance coverage through Tufts University.

 Including recruiting and staffing agencies and executive search firms

 We do not post jobs for third-party agencies unless: